 Quo supports integrations with Zapier, Slack, HubSpot, Salesforce, and other business systems, enabling the automation of workflows and logging calls/texts to CRM.
 It offers custom contact fields, notes, and properties, helping you add CRM-like context to contacts.
 When you connect your CRM, it automatically logs calls and text messages, allowing your team to see all interaction history in one place.

 The integrations here are lightweight as they link the business phone and CRM.
-It doesn’t focus on a full-blown omnichannel or heavy middleware ecosystem.
-Due to this, it lacks the depth that some enterprise systems might offer.
+They lack the deep, bi-directional data synchronization that enterprise systems require, and the platform doesn’t focus on a full-blown omnichannel or heavy middleware ecosystem.

 How does OpenPhone/Quo help a business?